soumalya340/LandManagemnet_BackendV2/README.md

    - Create new plot with parcel IDs and amounts

 6. Initiate Plot Using Land Names

    - `/api/setter/plot-initiate-using-names`
    - Create new plot using block and parcel names instead of IDs

+7. Request Transfer Using Names
+   - `/api/setter/request-transfer-using-names`
+   - Request plot or parcel transfer using human-readable names

 ## GET Endpoints